 Scandinavian furniture can be seen from a mile away by it’s serpentine lines, exquisite wood work and colorful upholstery.
 The Mid Century boom championed the Bauhaus design principles by emphasizing superior craftsmanship and minimal ornamentation with a sole focus on the functionality and materials.
 Brazilian rosewood was the perfect material for this concept.
 Often the wood became a veneer with solid wood saved for use on higher end styles.
 This wood can be seen in this fabulous Danish end table by Lysberg, Hansen and Therp, circa 1950.

 Hans C. Anderson, a Danish designer, also favored this fabulous wood, which can be seen in this set of four Danish side tables.
 The main difference between Scandinavian design and Danish design is that Danish furniture places an emphasis on space.
 Denmark floor plans focus on minimalist furnishing, with an emphasis on lamps and light colored fabrics.
-You will also notice that larger pieces such as side tables and chairs are kept sleek and simple.
+You will also notice that larger pieces such as Danish side tables and chairs are kept sleek and simple.

 Mahogany wood was also in high demand for handmade items.
 Fritz Henningsen, a Danish furniture designer often used this wood because it aligned with his traditional use of labor-intensive methods from the 19th century.
 Henningsen believed that furniture needed to emphasize curvature rather than tapered lines to have a more appealing, inviting look.